-A Healthy, Convenient Substitution for Fresh Fruit in your Favorite Dessert Recipes
+Freeze dried fruits Are a Healthy, Convenient Substitution for Fresh Fruit in your Favorite Meal and Dessert Recipes

-Did you know that freeze-dried fruits can be used for baking?
-There are so many delicious dessert recipes made with all types of fruits, but sometimes we do not have fresh fruits on hand.
-Freeze-dried fruit can easily be incorporated into any recipe that calls for fruit with a few modifications.
+Did you know that freeze-dried fruits can be used for cooking and baking?
+There are so many delicious recipes made with all types of fruits, but sometimes we do not have fresh fruits on hand.
+Freeze-dried fruit has a long shelf life and can easily be incorporated into any recipe that calls for fruit with a few modifications.

-Some useful tips for baking with freeze-dried fruit:
+Some useful tips for cooking/baking with freeze-dried fruit:

 - When using freeze dried fruits as a replacement for fresh fruit (such as in banana bread), increase the amount of liquid in the recipe by at least ¼ cup.
 Since the water is removed from freeze dried fruit, it will absorb any and all moisture in the batter, thus making it extremely dry unless extra liquid is added.